 What Makes Our Panettone Special

 Making Panettone is a loving and personal process.
 In the beginning of November, I brought to life my very special “Italian sourdough” which is cultured specifically for our Panettone.
-I named her “Angelina” after my Italian Godmother.
+This year, I named her "Ingrid".
 She will be on a consistent and frequent feeding schedule throughout the holiday season, gotta keep her healthy!

 For those that are interested, I wanted to share some insights into how this beautiful, cake-like, bread is made.